 A warning to disciples

 Let me conclude with a warning Jesus and the Apostle Paul gave to the early church.
-In Matthew 24:4-5, Jesus say, “Take heed that no man deceive you.
+In Matthew 24:4-5, Jesus said, “Take heed that no man deceive you.
 For many shall come in my name, saying, I am Christ; and shall deceive many.”

 The phrase “am Christ” in the original language means an “anointed one.”
 As an indicator of the last days, which is the context of Jesus’ statement, we are warned that many anointed people will emerge drawing to themselves followers.